nicolaspearson/veritas/README.md

 identity provider they want configured for their organization.
 They also would like their own groups of users to be reflected in internal roles and permissions.

-- Create DB schema for organizations, users (members), and roles and permissions.

 ## TODO

 - Allow account linking when their are multiple accounts using the same email address.